 If the PSA or DRE test results are abnormal, the following tests can confirm a diagnosis of cancer:

 Transrectal ultrasound (TRUS).
 A doctor inserts a probe into the rectum that takes a picture of the prostate using sound waves that bounce off the prostate.
-This procedure is usually done at the same time as a biopsy (see below).
+This procedure is usually done at the same time as a biopsy.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 To get a tissue sample, a surgeon most often uses TRUS and a biopsy tool to take very small slivers of prostate tissue.
-The sample removed during the biopsy is then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is then analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A patient usually can have this procedure at the hospital or doctor’s office without needing to stay overnight.
-The patient is given local anesthesia beforehand to numb the area.
-A patient may also receive antibiotics before the procedure to prevent an infection afterwards.
+The patient is given local anesthesia beforehand to numb the area and usually receives antibiotics before the procedure to prevent infection.